There are so many reasons to visit Charleston, and here’s yet another one: the lowest gas prices in the country.

 Summer is no exception.
-And one type of music that goes especially well with a Charleston beach house during the balmy months is reggae.
+And one type of music that goes especially well with a beach house during the balmy months is reggae.

 Knowing this, the good folks at the Charleston County Parks and Recreation Commission began a summer series of Reggae Nights concerts several years ago, and it has grown in size and quality each year since.
 Concerts take place on four different Saturday nights during the summer, starting tonight.

 The venue is the expansive James Island County Park, located at 871 Riverland Drive, west of the Ashley River.
-It’s not that far from any of our beach rentals Charleston.

 It’s a great chance to experience roots music of the fun kind, where people of all ages can chill and dance, grab a cool beverage and a bite to eat under the stars.
 Food vendors include Braised in the South, ChuckTown Mobile Seafood, and Alicia’s Northside.
 There will also be crafts and other booths.